Verna Mineral Water

-Verna Natural Mineral Water is a brand of bottled water from the Twellium Industrial Company, produced and marketed primarily in Ghana, and considered by reviewers to be among the top selling bottled water brands in Ghana.
+Verna Mineral Water is a brand of bottled water from the Twellium Industrial Company, produced and marketed primarily in Ghana, and considered by reviewers to be among the top-selling bottled water brands in Ghana.

 Production and distribution

-Verna Natural Mineral Water is produced from protected underground water and bottled by the Twellium Industrial Company headquartered in Medie Kotoku in the Eastern Region of Ghana.
-While marketing is focused on Ghana, Verna Natural Mineral Water is also sold in Burkina Faso and Togo.
+Verna Mineral Water is produced from protected underground water and bottled by the Twellium Industrial Company headquartered in Medie Kotoku in the Eastern Region of Ghana.
+While marketing is focused on Ghana, Verna Mineral Water is also sold in Burkina Faso and Togo.

 Rebranding

-Verna Natural Mineral Water appeared on the market in 2014.
-In 2017, Verna Natural Mineral Water underwent a rebranding exercise in line with market trends; focusing on its style and appeal to the younger generation.
-The plastic bottle containers now involved the display of blue and pink colors on its paper labeling, a pronounced logo for the product, and a yoghurt-pink colored cap.
-The rebranding of Verna Natural Mineral Water also reflected a logo of the "Changing Lives" social action project associated with the brand.
-In June 2019, Verna Natural Mineral Water won the product of the year award in at the third edition of Ghana Manufacturing Awards.
+Verna Mineral Water appeared on the market in 2014.
+In 2017, Verna Natural Mineral Water underwent a rebranding exercise in line with market trends, focusing on its style and appeal to the younger generation.

+The plastic bottle containers now involve the display of blue and pink colors on its paper labeling, a pronounced logo for the product, and a yogurt-pink-colored cap.

+The rebranding of Verna Mineral Water also reflected a logo of the "Changing Lives" social action project associated with the brand.
+In June 2019, Verna Mineral Water won the product of the year award in at the third edition of Ghana Manufacturing Awards.

 Changing lives

-Verna Natural Mineral Water offers a poverty intervention program dubbed Changing Lives, as part of its corporate social responsibility to support the underprivileged and vulnerable members of society.
+Verna Mineral Water offers a poverty intervention program dubbed Changing Lives, as part of its corporate social responsibility to support the underprivileged and vulnerable members of society.
 Changing Lives is organised around a television series made up of different episodes, where each episode tells a different story of a successful intervention project the company has carried out.
 Beneficiaries of Changing Lives have included autistic patients who have received mentorship support from role models to enable them build a career.

 In 2017, Changing Lives was extended to Kumasi in the Ashanti Region of Ghana.
-At its lunch, Otumfuo Osei Tutu II endorsed and extended his support for the initiative.
+At its launch, Otumfuo Osei Tutu II endorsed and extended his support for the initiative.